 Some BSW classes might include:

-Introduction to Social Work: In this course, you will learn about the profession, common problems in society and the role that social service agencies play.
+Introduction to Social Work: In this course, you will learn about the profession, common problems in society, and the role that social service agencies play.

-Research Methods in Social Work: In these courses, instructors provide practical simulated or hands-on experience for future social workers.
+Research Methods in Social Work: In these courses, instructors provide practical, simulated or hands-on experience for future social workers.
 You might work in groups on case studies, or you might be required to take practical experience hours.

 What Can I Do With a BSW Degree?